 - 1. The employer may deviate from Article 9.9 and in consultation with local employees' organisations decide upon an alternative order of dismissal, if so required within the interest of the institution or organisational unit. - 2.
-Insofar as the Dismissals Decree does not allow this, paragraph 1 does not apply to teaching staff at special universities.
+Staff employed at a special university are subject to the dismissal order set out in the Redundancy Regulations (Government Gazette 2015, no. 12685).